 While there are many good introductions to data science — like R for Data Science (Wickham & Grolemund, 2017) — they typically do not cater towards the special background and needs — and often anxieties and reservations — of psychology students.
 As social scientists are not computer scientists, we introduce new concepts and commands without assuming a mathematical or computational background.
 Our data and examples typically involve people and questions currently of interest in scientific psychology.
 Adopting a task-oriented perspective, we begin with a specific problem and then solve it with some combination of data collection, manipulation, modeling, and visualization.

-Our main goal is to develop a set of useful skills in analyzing real-world data and conducting reproducible research.
-Upon completing this course, you will be able to read, transform, analyze, and visualize data of different types using a variety of tools.
-Many examples and exercises allow students to check their understanding, monitor their progress, and practice their skills.
+Our main goal is to develop useful skills for understanding and dealing with real-world data.
+Upon completing this course, its students will be able to read, transform, analyze, and visualize data of different types using a variety of tools.
+While this course does not deal with statistical testing and only scratches the surface of computer programming, it teaches reproducible research practices and covers fundamental knowledge and skills of data science.

-Attending class, continuos preparation (by working through the current chapter before attending class), and solving and submitting weekly programming assignments (formerly abbreviated as WPAs, see Assessment), and final exam OR data science project.
+Regular course attendance and preparation (by working through the current chapter before each session), solving and submitting weekly programming assignments, and succeeding in a final exam OR data science project.

-This course assumes some basic familiarity with statistics and the R programming language, but enthusiastic programming novices are also welcome.
+Some basic familiarity with statistics and R is beneficial, but enthusiastic novices are also welcome.

-A. Submitting solutions to weekly programming assignments (WPAs) on Ilias by Thursday of the same week (by 23:59) on at least 10 out of 12 weeks.
+A. Solutions to weekly programming assignments: To be submitted (on Ilias) by Thursday of the same week (by 23:59) on at least 10 out of 12 weeks.

 B. Final assessment:

 - Data science project: See Appendix C for guidelines and scope.
-(Final projects can be thesis-related; contents to be discussed with instructor.)3
+(Final projects can be thesis-related; contents to be discussed with instructor.)2

 Final grades are based on course participation (including regular submission of exercises) (A: 33%) and the final exam/project (B: 67%).